TheRosettaFoundation/dockerfile/README.md

 This Dockerfile creates an image for The Rosetta Foundation's (http://www.therosettafoundation.org/) Translation Commons (http://trommons.org/)

-It so far supports the Web Application "SOLAS-Match", not the C++ back end which sends e-mails etc.
+It supports the Web Application "SOLAS-Match" and the C++ back end which sends e-mails etc.

 It builds an image using this command...<br />
-sudo docker build -t therosetta/trommons:v2 https://github.com/TheRosettaFoundation/dockerfile.git<br />
+sudo docker build -t therosetta/trommons:v3 https://github.com/TheRosettaFoundation/dockerfile.git<br />
 This image is available on https://hub.docker.com/

 The image can be used for SOLAS-Match development using the following process...